 Skunk cabbage is one of the first flowers to bloom in the spring.
 The three-inch flower stem produces brown flowers and will grow right through the receding snow in the spring.
 Flowers produce berry-like fruit.
+The plant grows up to three feet tall.
+And, the huge leaves can reach two feet wide.

 What is most memorable about an encounter with this flower is its strong, offensive odor, resembling rotting meat.
 While humans do not like the smell, bee and fly pollinators are attracted to the foul odor.